kar-aritra/MultiThreadedWebServer/README.md

 # MultiThreadedWebServer
 ## Points:
-- Point 1: Pulling lots of Requests
+- 1: Pulling lots of Requests
-- Point 2: Pulled 6k requests from client in SingleThreaded almost smoothly.
+- 2: Pulled 6k requests from client in SingleThreaded almost smoothly.
--Point 3 : Pulled 60k requests from Client in MultiThreaded almost smoothly.
+- 3 : Pulled 60k requests from Client in MultiThreaded almost smoothly.
--Point 4 : Pulled 600k requests from client in ThreadPool almost smoothly .
+- 4 : Pulled 600k requests from client in ThreadPool almost smoothly .
 thus indicating the efficiency difference .
--Point 5 : Done with jmeter.
+- 5 : Done with jmeter.

 # How to run
 just download this repo. set up jmeter .